eclipse-efbt/efbt-website/markdown_content/user-guide/dpm-operations-guide.md

 ## Purpose

 DPM Operations addresses the critical need for standardized regulatory reporting in the financial sector.
 This feature enables:
-- **Regulatory Compliance**: Ensure your data meets EBA DPM specifications and reporting requirements
-- **Data Validation**: Automated checks throughout the process prevent non-compliant submissions
-- **Efficient Processing**: Transform complex financial data into structured regulatory formats
-- **Framework Flexibility**: Support for multiple regulatory frameworks including COREP, FINREP, and LCR
-- **Quality Assurance**: Built-in validation at each step reduces errors and rework
+- **Import of uptodate EBA Information Technical Standards (ITS)**: By using simple mappings, the application is able to translate the EBA ITS standards into SMCube methodology.
+- **Generation of Output Layers**: After importing the rendering package of the EBA ITS into our knowledge graph, we can then generate the structure used for the mapping and the generation of linking entities.

-Financial institutions use DPM Operations to streamline their regulatory reporting obligations, reduce manual processing errors, and maintain compliance with evolving European banking regulations.
+Financial institutions use DPM Operations to streamline their regulatory reporting obligations, and maintain compliance with evolving European banking regulations.

 ## Getting Started

 ### Prerequisites
 Before using DPM Operations, ensure:
-- Your source data is prepared in the required format
+- You ran the first two steps of the workflow.
-- You have selected the appropriate regulatory framework
+- You have an internet connection.
-- Database connectivity is established
 - You understand the 3-step sequential process

 ### Accessing DPM Operations